PepinCS/Automatic_emails/README.md

 ## Usage

 1. **Download and Run the App**:
-   Just download the `.exe` file (for Windows) or .app (for Mac) (sorry Linux users you can update the build.yml file if you want your own app but it is at your own risks in regards to packages compatibility, I didn't test it.).
-No coding or installation is required.
+   Just download the `.exe` file (for Windows) or '.app' (for Mac) (sorry Linux users you can update the build.yml file if you want your own app but it is at your own risks in regards to packages compatibility, I didn't test it.).
+No coding is required.

 2. **Upload CSV**:
    Click on the "Upload CSV" button to select your CSV file containing the order details.
 The file should have columns for the customer's name, email address, order date, and product details.